bazelbuild/bazel/site/docs/tutorial/cc-toolchain-config.md

     build:asmjs --cpu=asmjs

-    # Specify a "sane" C++ toolchain for the host platform.
+    # Use the default Bazel C++ toolchain to build the tools used during the
+    # build.

     build:asmjs --host_crosstool_top=@bazel_tools//tools/cpp:toolchain
     ```